 Private Messaging With XMPP

 Privacy & software freedom have been part of this blog’s main theme.
-Over time, I have done a fair share of selfhosting projects that fit those themes.
-I am not an all-out privacy guy who goes above and beyond so cut any sort of fingerprinting out of his life, but I sure do enjoy to have control over my digital life.
+I am not an all-out privacy guy who goes above and beyond to cut out any last sort of fingerprinting out of his life, but I sure do enjoy to have control over my digital life.

 The latest project in line was setting up a private chatting solution.
 Hosting an XMPP server was the most appealing solution to me.
 It does have a better reputation for privacy than Matrix as far as I have seen, aswell as being light on server resources.